JianghaiSCU/R2RNet/ckpts/README.md

-You can download pre-trained models from: https://pan.baidu.com/s/1emGK8_JHNktoEn0dj5OnhQ (code: wmrr), then put the pre-trained models into Decom, Denoise, Relight, respectively.
+You can download pre-trained models from: 链接：https://pan.baidu.com/s/1fYBAvzCuuzmaFmDDAlsCWA (code: wmr1), then put the pre-trained models into Decom, Denoise, Relight, respectively.